wshi9124/data-structures-algorithms-and-system-design-notes/README.md

 # Data-structures-and-algorithm-notes
 #####
-Notes folder contain general notes that is split between data structures and algorithms
+The notes folder contain general notes that is split between data structures and algorithms .
+It also includes images for reference
 #####
-It also includes images for reference
+The data_structures and algorithms folders contain individual examples as well as more specific notes on topics.
+#####
+All the code in this repository uses Python